vivek25dec/Grofers-Test/README.md

       bin: bin contains all binaries files
       controller: Controller contains key.js that is a wrapper to get and put the key and value.
       models:  model will define the schema for the database.

+The package. json file in the app root defines what libraries will be installed into node_modules when you run npm install.

  With in the project root directory by running the below commands: npm run build npm run start